How to build an Executive Dashboard in Google Sheets

 - Monthly Recurring Revenue.
 MRR is a measure of your predictable generated revenue each month.
 Tracking your MRR can tell you the latest measurement of your company’s health based on your income (monthly revenue stream).

 - Lead-to-sale conversion rate.
-This is the percentage of new customers against your new leads.
+This is the percentage of new customers against your new leads in Mailchimp for example.

 - Cost per lead.
 This KPI is everything your team does to attract new leads, including advertising costs, social media management, web design, and other associated expenses that eat up a part of your company’s budget.